Cub (supermarket): Effects from Albertsons merger

 Three Springfield, Illinois, stores independently owned by Niemann Foods (two of which are former Jewel-Osco stores acquired from the Cerberus-led group) had a franchise to use the Cub Foods name as part of the stores' branding.
 These stores also carried selected Cub Foods-branded products under the same agreement.
 As of recently, these three stores no longer use the Cub Foods name; instead, they are now called County Market (another trademark owned by SuperValu but franchised to independent grocers).
 A Niemann-owned store in Bloomington, Illinois, used the Cub Foods name under license from SuperValu until closing in 2015.

-In 2018, the word "Foods" has been dropped from the name.
-The signs and ads now simply say “Cub,” and the remodeled stores reflect the broader assortment of goods that it needs to compete not just with Hy-Vee but Target, Walmart, Aldi, and even Amazon.
+In 2018, the word "Foods" was dropped from the name.
+The signs and ads now simply say “Cub,” and the remodeled stores reflect the broader assortment of goods needed to compete not just with Hy-Vee but Target, Walmart, Aldi, and even Amazon.
 Cub is the biggest chain in Supervalu's retail portfolio.
 Its sale of the Save-A-Lot discount chain for $1.3 billion “fundamentally changed our leverage,” Chief Executive Mark Gross said this year.
 Some of that is going toward updating Cub.
 As of 2017, new stores have opened in Blaine and Oakdale, while 18 Twin Cities locations have been remodeled.
 Nearly all of Cub's remodels are in areas where Hy-Vee opened stores nearby, including Maple Grove, Plymouth, and Brooklyn Park.
 Cub brought elements to the remodeled stores that customers liked — more grab-and-go foods, a larger produce section, and a drive-up pharmacy — but those were reactions to Hy-Vee.
 Stillwater is an exception.
 The new 88,500-square-foot store includes ideas that Cub executives are trying out before adding to other stores.